 To get player cards, take head/shoulder shots of all your players, the coach and assistant coach with your cell phone, name the picture files with the name of the person, and email them to email@example.com

 .
 Be sure to identify your team's full designation in the email subject line, such as 10G1.

-Allow a week for the creation, signature and lamination of the cards.
+Allow 10 days for the creation, signature and lamination of the cards.

 You will be emailed when the finished cards are ready for pickup.